 Recommendation: Instead of leaving sourcing up to chance, hiring managers can take advantage of simple tools like Fountain’s Boost feature.
 Through Fountain, hiring managers enter in their sourcing budget and the Boost feature uses artificial intelligence to distribute the money across the most relevant job boards and ensure the most qualified applicants are reached.

-Scheduling meetings and interviews with candidates is notoriously time-consuming.
+Scheduling meetings and interviews with candidates is notoriously time-consuming and one of the hiring managers duties.
 On average, it can take a recruiter 2-3 weeks to schedule an interview with a candidate.
 This is due to both the high volume of resumes and applications they need to get through.
 It is also a result of relying on email and phone calls to communicate with qualified applicants who are likely applying to multiple jobs.

 Recommendation: Using SMS messaging is the future of recruiting.
 For some, the idea of a hiring manager communicating with a candidate through text may seem creepy.
 The truth is, however, that the rise of mobile usage has made SMS messaging an increasingly accepted mode of communication between job seekers and employers.
 In fact, a study has shown that SMS has eight times the response rate of email!
 While finding new talent may seem like a numbers game or pure luck, SMS messaging offers a major competitive edge for employers both large and small.

 Managing all their applicants in one placeAs HR professionals have seen the introduction of more and more technology into their field, there are now a multitude of tools to choose from.
 Applicant Tracking Systems (ATSs), for example, are a widely accepted way for managing candidates throughout the hiring process.
 The problem with ATSs, however, is that as more new tools come out, they are not compatible with these older technologies.
 It results in hiring managers having to log into separate systems in order to perform tasks.
 It also doesn’t provide one, singular view into the hiring funnel.